 Students are expected to be ethical not only in the classroom, but also out of the classroom.
 It is in all students' interest to avoid committing acts of academic dishonesty and to discourage others from committing such acts.
 Academic dishonesty includes, but is not limited to, the following examples: engages in any form of academic deceit; refers to materials or sources or uses devices not authorized by the instructor for use during any quiz or assignment; provides inappropriate aid to another person in connection with any quiz or assignment; engages in Plagiarism.
 Cheating and or plagiarism will not be tolerated and will result in a failing grade for the assignment which may result in a failing grade for the course as well.
-For more information, please look at the PSU Student Code of Conduct (www.pdx.edu/dos/psu-stent-code-conduct)
+For more information, please look the PSU Student Code of at (www.pdx.edu/dos/psu-stent-code-conduct)

 Many of the sections of the syllabus were adapted from other professors and a variety of university sources.
+I particularly acknowledge the generosity of Professor Norene Hough and Yiping Fang for sharing their course materials with me.